You Have Learned to Budget Your Money

 1. You budget your money fiercely, whether it be monthly income, lump sum winnings, or inheritance.

 If you can learn to create a budget when your income is small, you can successfully budget your money when your income is big.
-It never ceases to amaze me how many people don’t understand this concept, they seem to feel it is the lack of money, not the lack of money management skills that cause most of their financial problems.
+It never ceases to amaze me how many people don’t understand this concept, they seem to feel it is the lack of money that causes all financial problems.
+It is the lack of money management skills that cause most of their financial problems.
 Then they get a windfall and find they are out of money five years later due to mismanagement.

 2. You balance your checkbook every single month, and therefore, budget your money, with your checkbook.